Cross-collaborative agile UX/UI Research and Design

 Additional User Flows

-- Evaluate hamburger menu icon adaptions.
+- Evaluate hamburger menu icon adaptations.

 Third-Party Feedback